compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/webactivities.md

 ![universe_file_transfer](../img/universe_file_transfer2.jpg)

-The animator can now open the files and the notes by cliking on the folder.
+The presenter can now open the files and the notes by cliking on the folder.

 The operations apply in the same way when the participant opens the link on his computer.